You've got questions. We've got answers!

 At the beginning of each year, teams are given a fictional legal case, complete with witness affidavits and applicable case law.
 Mock Trial uses the Federal Rules of Evidence.
 The case can be either criminal or civil, alternating each year.
 This variation gives students insights into two different fields of law.
 As with any legal case, there is a prosecution (or, in a civil case, a plaintiff) and a defense.
 Students from one member school represent one side and compete against students from another school who present the opposing side.

-Woah, that all sounds really complicated.
+Woah.
+That sounds really complicated.
 What if I've never done Mock Trial before?

 No experience?
 No worries!
-We pride our program as being one where we are able to help students build from the ground up.
+We pride our program on being one where we are able to help students build from the ground up.
 We'll teach you all the ins and outs of Mock Trial, and you'll become a pro before you know it!

 Do I have to want to go to law school to do Mock Trial?